Where are the lessons?

 What times are you available to teach?

-I generally teach all day up until 9pm Monday – Thursday, and up until 7pm on Friday.
-I am available to teach a few hours on Saturday morning, from 10am until around 2pm.
+I teach all day Monday – Thursday until 9pm, and Saturday morning/afternoon.
 Once I know when you’re available, I will then be able to find a suitable time to fit you in.

 How long are your lessons?